- 1 Components need to be considered before you make a purchase

 The adjustable bandolier allows for quick transport between boulders.
 The multiple handles are extremely helpful for carrying the open crash pad and the handles on the side even allow you to carry the crash pad by hand when it is closed.

 The zipper flap closure system doubles as the suspension system coverage flap when in pad mode.
 Its zippers are truly amazing.
-The zipper cover flaps over the other side and protects the suspension system from getting dirty or wet, a feature that is extremely useful in a normal routine and in rainy weathers.
+The zipper cover flaps over the other side and protects the suspension system from getting dirty or wet, a feature that is extremely useful in a normal routine and in rainy weather.

 Overall, this crashpad offers excellent protection for bouldering falls.
-From entry to expert level bouldering and made with highest quality materials, the crash pad totally justifies its expensive price tag.
+From entry to expert level bouldering and made with the highest quality materials, the crash pad totally justifies its expensive price tag.
 If you don’t mind spending a few more bucks for some extra handy features and quality, then this product is perfect for you.

-This mega-sized highball pad features a super-durable construction with an improved closed-cell PE foam layup on top and high-compression PU foam on the bottom.
+This mega-sized highball pad features a super-durable construction with an Improved closed-cell PE foam layup on top and high-compression PU foam on the bottom.
 With more than twelve square feet of landing space, this pad is perfect for handling the tallest climbs.